hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 It takes the following body:

 ```
-    {"Existing": ["192.168.0.1:6000", "192.168.0.2:6000"], "Replay": false}
+    {"Existing": ["192.168.0.1:6000", "192.168.0.2:6000"], "WAN": false}
 ```

-The `Existing` nodes are each contacted, and `Replay` controls if we will replay old user events or if they will simply be ignored.
+The `Existing` nodes are each contacted, and `WAN` controls if we are adding a WAN member or LAN member.
+LAN members are expected to be in the same datacenter, and should be accessible at relatively low latencies.
+WAN members are expected to be operating in different datacenters, with relatively high access latencies.
+It is important that only agents running in "server" mode are able to join nodes over the WAN.

 The response body in addition to the header is returned.
 The body looks like:

 ```
     {"Num": 2}